Sociology 001 - Introduction to Sociology » Summer 2022 » Final Exam

 Socialization and the cultural transmission of knowledge are examples of:

-manifest functions of education.
+A. manifest and latent functions of education.

-the hidden curriculum.
+C. the hidden curriculum.

-manifest and latent functions of education.
+D. manifest functions of education.

 Question #16